 Cross cultural learning experiences will be structured to build a knowledge base and provide direct experience of another culture.
-Through both modes of learning, students will become more capable of interacting in meaningful ways with people in a cross cultural context.
+Through both modes of learning, students will become more competent of interacting in meaningful ways with people in a cross cultural context.
 The following goals guide the cross cultural program:

 - Cross Cultural Understanding

 Openness to a new way of experiencing the world will be developed through observing and interacting with people whose values, communication patterns, ways of knowing, and world view have been shaped by a different culture.
 Reflection and discussion of personal responses to cultural similarities and differences will be the focus of learning.
 Language acquisition, home stays, and a relationship with a host or host family or with individuals of another culture will greatly facilitate the development of cross-cultural understanding.

 - Cultural Self-Awareness